martinjezek/grunt-setup/README.md

 # Grunt - Setup

-A few thoughts how to set up Grunt - The JavaScript Task Runner.
+> A few thoughts how to set up Grunt - The JavaScript Task Runner.

-- [Grunt: The JavaScript Task Runner][grunt.js]
+- [Grunt.js][grunt.js]

 ## Install Grunt-CLI: